eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ## Node Setup

 An EOS blockchain operates through a network of interconnected nodes.
-EOS nodes are set up to serve one or more roles, such as a validating transactions, producing blocks, serving RPC API requests, etc.
+EOS nodes can be set up to serve one or more roles, such as a validating transactions, producing blocks, serving RPC API requests, etc.

 In this section, you will set up your own EOS blockchain consisting of a single API/producer node.
 This will allow you to deploy a smart contract to your EOS blockchain later on, and perform tests on it.